Stability of transition semigroups and applications to parabolic equations: Abstract

 \section{Abstract}

-We study the long-term behavior of positive operator semigroups on spaces of bounded functions and on spaces of signed measures; such semigroups frequently appear in the study of parabolic partial differential equations and in stochastic analysis.
-One of our main results is a Tauberian type theorem which characterizes the convergence of a strongly Feller semigroup -- uniformly on compact sets or in total variation norm -- in terms of an ergodicity condition for the fixed spaces of the semigroup and its dual.
-In addition, we present a generalization of a classical convergence theorem of Doob to semigroups with arbitrarily large fixed space.
+The paper deals with the long-term behavior of positive operator semigroups on spaces of bounded functions and of signed measures, which have applications to parabolic equations with unbounded coefficients and to stochastic analysis.
+The main results are a Tauberian type theorem characterizing the convergence to equilibrium of strongly Feller semigroups and a generalization of a classical convergence theorem of Doob.
+None of these results requires any kind of time regularity of the semigroup.

-Throughout, we require only very weak assumptions on the involved semigroups; in particular, none of our convergence theorems requires any time regularity assumptions.
-This is possible due to recently developed methods in the asymptotic theory of semigroups on Banach lattices, which focus on algebraic rather than topological properties of the semigroup.

-Our results enable us to efficiently analyse the long-term behavior of various parabolic equations and systems, even if the coefficients of the corresponding differential operator are unbounded.

-\subjclass[2010]{47D07, 60J35, 35K15} \keywords{Transition probabilities, strong Feller property, asymptotic behavior, invariant measure, parabolic equations.} \dedicatory{Dedicated with gratitude to our teacher Wolfgang Arendt}
+\subjclass[2020]{47D07, 60J35, 35K15} \keywords{Transition probabilities, strong Feller property, asymptotic behavior, invariant measure, parabolic equations.} \dedicatory{Dedicated with gratitude to our teacher Wolfgang Arendt}